mantidproject/mantid/docs/source/release/v4.2.0/mantidplot.rst

 Bugfixes
 ########
 - Algorithm progress bar now shows correct units for time remaining.
+- Sample Transmission Calculator no longer has the option to change the Y-axis of the plot to logarithmic.
 - Fixes an issue where the * to indicate an invalid property would appear in the wrong place in the Load dialog.
 - Fixes an issue where the Load dialog would not resize correctly after clicking Run.